All Episodes

 Yeah.

-Well, ever heard of information education?
+Well, ever heard of information, education?

 I mean, there are ways to do this.

-How'd the American people get to where they are?
+How did the American people get to where they are?

-Think they arrived there on their own, at least the majority that voted for Obama.
+Think they arrived there on their own?

 Did they just happen to evolve into dependency on government?

-Liberals and voters.
+Liberals and voters?

 Did that just evolve?